platform-experience/serviceportal-widget-library/src/pe-stock-ticker/README.md

 ## Description

-> This is a simple widget to get stock quote using stock symbol.
+> This is a simple widget to get stock quote using a stock symbol.
 This has a simple integration to [https://www.alphavantage.co/](https://www.alphavantage.co/) where we get the stock quote from.

 ## Screenshot